 Dog Days Are Over

-Don’t get me wrong.
-I had a good time.
-Felt like I was in college again, flying free and wide.
-No one to tell me what to do, no one to boss me around.
-No obligation, no responsibility, just to show up to work and pay the rent on time.
+Don’t get me wrong — I had fun.
+It felt like college all over again: flying free with no one telling me what to do, no one to boss me around.
+No obligations, no responsibilities beyond showing up for work and paying rent on time.

 Enjoying my ONE day off

-But come on.
-I didn’t come here to party my life away.
-I came here with the intentions to grow up and learn more about stuff.
-Finally get to do things on my own.
-I have a list of things I need to do to make the most out of this experience and I can’t leave this island without completing it.
-Better start checking some points!
+But here’s the thing: I didn’t come here to party my life away.
+I came to grow, to learn, to finally do things on my own.
+I have a list of goals, and I can’t leave this island without checking them off.

 Breakfast on my balcony

-It really took time to adapt and to decide whether or not I want to make this place a part of mine.
+It’s taken time to adjust — to decide whether I wanted to make this place my own.
 Different crowd, different air, different vibe.
-But now that I left those rookie days behind, am enlarging my network of relationships and am leaning towards healthier habits for body and mind, I consider the whole thing again and am thinking… hey, island life for a bit, why not, eh!
+But now that I’ve left those rookie days behind, expanded my circle, and started leaning into healthier habits for body and mind, I look around and think… hey, island life for a while?
+Why not.

 One thought on “Dog Days Are Over